The HiSET is one of 2 available high school equivalency exams in the U.S. The other option is the GED test.

 The HiSET exam (short for High School Equivalency Test) includes five tests in these fields:

 The topics addressed in the GED and HiSET tests are quite similar, so using these free practice tests to get all set for HiSET testing is a great idea!

-The five HiSET® subtests are modular, meaning they are independent and that you don’t need to take them all in one session.
+The five HiSET® subtests are modular, meaning they are independent, and you don’t need to take them all in one session.

 The HiSET exam is offered both in a paper-based and a computer-formatted version.

 The four GED modules need to be completed on a computer.

 Please note that the practice tests and video lessons featured on this website are not covering all elements and topics of the GED exam.
 They offer great support to start out on your HiSET or GED preparation journey and allow you to discover if online learning suits you well.

 If our online study method fits your preferred learning style, we recommend registering with Onsego Online GED Prep, a full-scale and accredited program that will help you earn your HiSET or GED diploma fast!

 Which of the following people would be considered unemployed?